Title: On the Verge (Prelude to an Admission of Love)

 She relaxes into his embrace.
 Breathes in his familiar scent.
 Feels the steady beat of his heart against her cheek.
 She is reminded of the last time they stood like this.
 In the hallway outside his apartment.

-Oh God, she’d gone there to tell him she was quitting.
+My God, she’d gone there to tell him she was quitting.

 “For what?”